Localization in quiver moduli spaces: Localization in Kronecker moduli spaces

-for all $k'\leq k$.\\ Let $d_1=k'd+d'$ with $0\leq d'<d$.
-In particular, we have $f(d_1)=k-k'$ if $d'=d_s$ and thus $f(d_1)\geq k+1$ if $d'\neq d_s$. \end{lem} Now we show how to get a stable quiver of dimension type $(d_s+(k+l)d,e_s+(k+l)e)$ by glueing a stable quiver of type $(d_s+kd,e_s+ke)$ and certain quivers of type $(ld,le+1)$.
-At this, Corollary $\ref{dvek}$ assures that the considered subquivers satisfy the stability condition.
-Afterwards we prove that also direct summands of representations of the two subquivers do not contradict the stability condition what again follows by Corollary $\ref{dvek}$.
+Now we show how to get a stable bipartite quiver of dimension type $(d_s+(k+l)d,e_s+(k+l)e)$ by glueing a stable bipartite quiver of type $(d_s+kd,e_s+ke)$ and certain quivers of type $(ld,le+1)$.
 We again point out Remark $\ref{darstbip}$.
+Thus we do not consider specific representations, but those satisfying the properties mentioned in the remark.\\

+In the following, if we fix a bipartite quiver $\mathcal{Q}$, we always additionally fix a dimension vector $\hat{d}\in\mathbb{N}\mathcal{Q}_0$.
+In abuse of notation we do not always mention it and, moreover, if we glue two bipartite quivers the dimension vector of the glueing quiver is denoted by $\hat{d}$ again.
+We just additionally specify the dimension corresponding to the glueing vertex.
+The remaining vertices keep the dimension.

-Thus we do not consider specific representations, but those satisfying the properties mentioned in the remark.\\\\ Fix natural numbers $d$, $e$ and $m$ and let $\mathcal{S}_{ld,le+1}^m$ be the set of tuples consisting of a $m$-bipartite quiver of dimension type $(ld,le+1)$ and a sink $j$ satisfying the following properties: \begin{itemize} \item There exists at most one arrow between two vertices. \item After decreasing the dimension of the sink $j$ by one, the resulting quiver is connected and semistable. \item There exists a representation for the quiver such that for every $d'$-dimensional subspace $U$ we have
+Let $\mathcal{S}_{ld,le+1}^m$ be the set of tuples consisting of a connected $m$-bipartite quiver $\mathcal{Q}$ of dimension type $(ld,le+1)$ and a sink $j$ with $\hat{d}_j\geq 1$ satisfying the following properties: \begin{enumerate} \item There exists a representation $T$ (with the corresponding dimension vector) of the quiver such that for every $d'$-dimensional subspace $U$ we have